pubmania/pubmania.github.io/docs/posts/2024-12-10-bluesky-for-comments-on-mkdocs-blog.md

 === "Aimed Final Flow (WIP)"

-    **Second part of the problem is that solving the above while removes need to republish, it still means that unless the author has created a bluesky post, comments are not open for that blog post.
+    **Second part of the problem is that while the 'acceptable flow' removes need to republish the blogpost, it still means that unless the author has created a bluesky post, comments are not open for that blog post.
 I am working on a way to automate that using blusky API but it is still very much work in progress.**

     ```plantuml
     @startuml
-    !theme sketchy-outline
-    !startsub activity
-        skinparam activity {
-          $primary_scheme()
-          BarColor #orangered
-          StartColor #orangered
-          EndColor #orangered
-          BorderColor #orangered
-          BackgroundColor #white
-          ArrowColor #orangered
-          ArrowThickness 1.25
-          ArrowFontColor #maroon
-          FontColor #maroon
-          ''
-          DiamondBackgroundColor #darkgreen
-          DiamondLineColor #white
-          DiamondFontColor #white
-        }
-    !endsub
+    --8<-- "puml_custom_theme.txt"
     start
     :create a blog post;
     :publish the blog post;